tung/ruggrogue/book/source-code-layout.md

 You'll also notice the `src/modes/` directory.
 This is the home of what I call the *mode stack* as well as the *modes* that go on it.
 There'll be more on this later on, but modes represent screens, menus and dialogs, while the mode stack determines what modes appear on screen and which one updates at any given time.
-The files in `src/modes/` consists of:
+The files in `src/modes/` consist of:

  - `src/modes/mod.rs` - The Rust sub-module that pulls together the individual mode files, as well as holding the mode stack logic.
  - `src/modes/app_quit_dialog.rs` - Confirmation dialog when the player tries to close the window in the native build of the game.
- - `src/modes/dungeon.rs` - The main gameplay screen of the game that drives the core gameplay loop and pulls all of the game logic together.
+ - `src/modes/dungeon.rs` - The main gameplay screen that drives the core gameplay loop and pulls all of the game logic together.
  - `src/modes/equipment_action.rs` - Menu of actions that can be performed when selecting an equipped item.
  - `src/modes/equipment_shortcut.rs` - Quick hotkey-reachable menu to remove or drop an equipped item without having to go through the inventory.
  - `src/modes/game_over.rs` - The game over and victory screens.